Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: System Model

 where $s_{k,a} \leq s_{\max}, \ \forall a \in \mathcal{A}_k$, and $|\mathcal{A}_k|$ denotes the number of APs capable of detecting STA $k$'s signal.
 The APs in \eqref{eq:sorted_ap_list} are sorted in ascending order of path loss from STA $k$, such that $s_{k,a_k(i)} \leq s_{k,a_k(j)}, \ \forall i < j$.
 Clearly, $a_k(1) = \hat{a}_k$, as $a_k(1)$ represents the AP with the minimum path loss to STA $k$, and STA $k$ is associated with this AP, as mentioned in Section \ref{subsec:wifi_net_configuration}.
 We denote STA $k$'s path loss to an AP in the above list, along with the location of the AP, as a state vector:

 The sequence of sorted STA $k$'s state vectors is written as

 Finally, the collection of all such sequences is defined as

-We refer to $\hat{\mathcal{S}}$ as the network states and $\mathcal{S}_k$ as STA $k$'s state, where $k = 1, \dots, K$.
+which is referred to as the collection of network states, with $\mathcal{S}_k$ representing the state of STA $k$.
 Note that the size of each STA's state, $\mathcal{S}_k$, may vary since STAs can have different numbers of APs capable of detecting their signals, depending on the locations of the STAs and APs.
-Here, $\hat{\mathcal{S}}$ represents the measured network states and serves as the input to the proposed methods.
+Here, $\hat{\mathcal{S}}$ represents the measured network states and is maintained at the edge controller as the input to the proposed slot assignment methods.